aws/aws-sam-cli/designs/debug_mode_multiple_exposed_ports.md

 What will be changed?
 ---------------------
 SAM CLI has a ``--debug-port`` parameter that provide a port.
 This parameter is stored in DebugContext object.
-``DebugContext`` should store an array of ports instead of one single port.
+``DebugContext`` should store an array of ports instead of a single port.
 This array should be transformed into a map containing each stored port when passing to docker container arguments.

 Success criteria for the change
 -------------------------------
-All ports (comma separated) specified in ``--debug-port`` SAM CLI parameter should be exposed by docker container.
+All ports specified via single or multiple ``--debug-port`` SAM CLI options should be exposed by docker container.

 Out-of-Scope
 ------------

 User Experience Walkthrough
 ---------------------------
-From the user perspective, it should only affect --debug-port parameter that should allow to specify multiple ports, e.g. ``--debug-port 5600,5601``
+From the user perspective, it should only provide an ability to specify multiple ``--debug-port`` options:
+``--debug-port 5600 --debug-port 5601``

 Implementation
 ==============